Pool Loans 101: Rates, Payments, and How to Qualify

 What Are the Interest Rates for Pool Loans?

 Pool loan interest rates have remained relatively stable for years.
-Lightstream, the company we often refer our customers to, has fixed rate, unsecured, simple interest loans for amounts up to $100,000 at interest rates roughly between 5% and 10% based on your credit profile.
+HFS Financial, the company we often refer our customers to, has lenders in all 50 states and provides loans amounts up to $250,000.

 What Will Be My Pool Loan Monthly Payment?